An Ecosystem of Services for FAIR Computational Workflows: FAIR Metadata Framework and Service Ecosystem

 The Persistent Identifiers appearing in our Collaboratory are summarised in Table~\ref{tab:3}.
-There are several challenges with PIDs: \begin{itemize} \item \textbf{Change:} the object that the PID changes, so the PID needs to support versioning.
-The FAIR principles specify that different versions of the workflow are assigned distinct identifiers ( F1.2) and that these identifiers lead to the retrieval of the correct version.
-Moreover, a workflow is associated with detailed provenance of the workflow (R1.3) which implies its previous versions. \item \textbf{Multiplicity:} within a workflow ecosystem a Workflow (or indeed a dataset or publication) might be assigned multiple PIDS : a DOI, a Git URL or a registry-specific URL (for example, in a Workflow registry such as WorkflowHub (see section ``Workflow Repositories and Registries''). \end{itemize}
+There are several challenges with PIDs: \begin{compactitem} \item \textbf{Change:} the object that the PID changes; therefore, the PID needs to support versioning.
+The \MakeUppercase{FAIR} Principles specify that different versions of the workflow are assigned distinct identifiers (F1.2) and that these identifiers lead to the retrieval of the correct version.
+Moreover, a workflow is associated with detailed provenance of the workflow (R1.3), which implies its previous versions. \item \textbf{Multiplicity:} within a workflow ecosystem, a Workflow (or indeed a dataset or publication) might be assigned multiple PIDS: a DOI, a Git URL, or a registry-specific URL (for example, in a Workflow registry such as WorkflowHub (see section "Workflow Repositories and Registries"). \end{compactitem}

-There is an extensive ``PID stack'' of different services and PID policies are needed for defining the PIDs an ecosystem will use \cite{vanhorik_2024}.
-A Workflow and its components are retrievable by their identifiers using a standardised communications protocol (A1) which may include authentication and authorisation steps as FAIR is not synonymous with Open.
-A surprising challenge is navigating to the metadata of an object, such as a workflow, from a landing page to retrieve its machine actionable metadata and its PID.
-FAIR signposting\footnote{\url{https://signposting.org/FAIR/}} uses existing simple web standards (Web Links, HTTP headers and Linksets) to expose machine-actionable navigation links that indicate downloadable resources, types and attribution -- particularly for scholarly and institutional repositories which use persistent identifiers like DOIs.
+An extensive "PIDs stack" requires policies to define which PIDs an ecosystem will use \cite{vanhorik_2024}.
+A Workflow and its components are retrievable by their identifiers using a standardised communications protocol (A1) which may include authentication and authorisation steps as \MakeUppercase{FAIR} is not synonymous with Open.
+A surprising challenge is navigating to the metadata of an object, such as a workflow, from a landing page to retrieve its machine-actionable metadata and its PID. \MakeUppercase{FAIR} signposting\footnote{\url{https://signposting.org/FAIR/}} uses existing simple web standards (Web Links, HTTP headers, and Linksets) to expose machine-actionable navigation links that indicate downloadable resources, types, and attribution -- particularly for scholarly and institutional repositories that use persistent identifiers like DOIs.